Praqma/LearnKubernetes/kamran/HA-with-Pacemaker-Corosync.md

 # Start the cluster:

-So far we have configured **pcsd** and **corosync** , and we have only started **pcsd** service.
+So far we have configured **corosync** through **pcsd**, and we have only started **pcsd** service.
 It is time to start the cluster.
 You have to use the same node you used to authenticate to the cluster. i.e. ha-web1 in our case; and use the `pcs cluster start --all` command.

 ```
 [root@ha-web1 ~]# pcs cluster start --all